torrelocascio/three-ships-test/README.md

 **Performance and Best Practices:** Optimization JavaScript and CSS, clean and structured PHP, adherence to web performance best practices.

 ## The Timeline
-Please complete the project within 1 week of being sent this material.
-Please email your contact at Home Solutions with a link to the github repository so that we can review.
+Please enforce a time limit for yourself of 6 hours on this project, no more should be necessary and submitting a partial project is fine.
+Please email your contact at Home Solutions within 3 days of receiving with a link to the GitHub repository and a sql dump so that we can review.
 If you have not completed pieces of work at this point please send as is.
 We look forward to reviewing your work!

 ## The Setup
 We provide a docker file to get you up and running quickly and to take some of the pain of local development out of this process.
-This also

 ### Prerequisites
 - [Docker](https://www.docker.com/get-started)